Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Problem Statement

 Conventional safe AL (\cref{figure1} left and~\cite{Schreiter2015,ZimmerNEURIPS2018_b197ffde}) obtains each query at step $t+1$ by solving

-where $p(z(\bm{x}) \geq 0 | Z_{\text{init}}, z_{1:t})$ is the predictive safety distribution, $a$ is an acquisition function, $\gamma \in [0, 1]$ is a probability tolerance of being unsafe (usually $\gamma>0$), and the space of safe $\bm{x}$ is the safe set.
+where $p(z(\bm{x}) \geq 0 | Z_{\text{init}}, z_{1:t})$ is the predictive safety distribution, $a$ is an acquisition function, $\gamma \in [0, 1]$ is a probability tolerance of being unsafe, and the space of safe $\bm{x}$ is the safe set.
 The estimated safe set adapts to each new safety measurement~\citep{sui15safeopt,yanan_sui_stagewise_2018}.
 The acquisition function and safety distribution are computed from GPs.
 It is expensive to iteratively update GPs and solve the constrained optimization.

-\paragraph{Goal:} In this paper, we aim to have a safe AL policy up-front, allowing us to replace the modeling and constrained acquisition optimization by simple policy forward passes (\cref{figure1} right and~\cref{alg-policy_sal}).
-Formally speaking, the policy function takes as inputs a budget variable and a flexible size of observed data, and returns the next query proposal, i.e. $\phi: \mathbb{N} \times space(\mathcal{X} \times \mathcal{Y} \times \mathcal{Z}) \rightarrow \mathcal{X}$.
+\paragraph{Goal} We aim to have an AL policy up-front so that, at deployment, each query is produced by a single forward pass--replacing the per-query modeling and constrained acquisition optimization (\cref{figure1} right;~\cref{appendix-experiment_details-deployment_algs_ours}).
+Formally, the policy takes as inputs a budget variable and a flexible size of observed data, and returns the next query proposal, i.e. $\phi: \mathbb{N} \times space(\mathcal{X} \times \mathcal{Y} \times \mathcal{Z}) \rightarrow \mathcal{X}$.
 We will describe in~\cref{section-method-training_objective-unconstrained_random_sequence} why a budget variable is included into the policy input.
 We assume no additional real data are available for the policy training.

-Our paper investigates: (i) how to simulate safe AL tasks in large scale for our training, and (ii) how to design an effective training objective.
-We will first turn unconstrained AL into a learning problem, as inspired by~\citet{Chen2017_learn_to_learn,foster_dad_2021,ivanova_idad_2021}, and then incorporate safety awareness.
-To achieve this, however, we need further assumptions on the functions $f$ and $q$.
+Our contributions are twofold: (i) We amortize unconstrained AL ($\phi: \mathbb{N} \times space(\mathcal{X} \times \mathcal{Y}) \rightarrow \mathcal{X}$); (ii) we extend to safe AL by incorporating safety-awareness.
+Concretely, our paper investigates (i) how to simulate AL tasks at large scale for training, and (ii) how to design an effective training objective.
+Next, we state the necessary modeling assumptions on the unknown functions $f$ and $q$.

-\paragraph{Assumptions:}
+\paragraph{Assumptions}